aceeric/imgpull/README.md

 ## Usage

-Two positional parameters are required: 1) an image reference and, 2) a tar file:
+**Two** positional parameters are required to pull an image tarball: 1) an image reference and, 2) a tar file:
 ```
 bin/imgpull [image ref] [tar file]
 ```